Summary

 Explanation

 This formula converts a numeric value in inches to text representing the same measurement in inches and feet.
-To get the value for feet, the INT function is used like this:
+To get a value for feet, the INT function is used like this:

 =INT(B5/12)&"' "